bajtos/bajtos.github.io/content/posts/2022-01-privacy-friendly-web-analytics.md

 date: 2022-01-14
 ---

+_UPDATE: In January 2026, I have migrated my blog from Netlify & Plausible to Cloudflare Pages.
+Their free analytics offering is good enough for what I need._

 For my blog, I have the following requirements for web analytics:

 1. Respect the privacy of my readers.
 Don't let Big Tech track their behaviour